Manchet: History

-There are several recipes for manchets mentioned in Florence White's classic English cuisine book Good Things in England first published in 1932.
-She gives five regional varieties of the bread and quotes from sources for the recipes.
+Florence White's classic English cuisine book Good Things in England, first published in 1932, contains several recipes for manchets.
+White gives five regional varieties of the bread and quotes from sources for the recipes.
 The first is from Gervase Markham in Nottinghamshire published in 1615 where White quotes an anonymous source that describes a manchet as 'Your best and principal bread'.
 Gervase Markham writes that the dough should be kneaded by hand and with the brake, and if no brake is available, wrapped in a cloth and trodden underfoot.